aryadaroui/csulb-master-thesis-class/intro to latex.md

 Footnotes can be placed with the following command `\footnote{content of footnote}`.
 It will automatically be numbered and placed in the footer.

+### And more

+A more comprehensive review is provided by [Overleaf](https://www.overleaf.com/learn/latex/Tables).

+## File types

+- `.tex` files contain your LaTeX code you can compile from.
+- `.bib` files contain your bibliography data.
+- `.cls` or *class* files contain LaTeX code for a document class (book, report, article, etc.) formatting that you can easily load in.
+Inside these files is mostly code that you would find in the preamble, but we place it in their own separate files so that they are portable and can be used as templates.

+- `.bst` files contain formatting code for bibliography notation styles.
+E.g. IEEE vs APA vs MLA.